 ZIMO decoders contain an EPROM which stores software that determines its characteristics and functions.
-The software version can be read out form CV #7.
+The software version can be read out from CV #7.

 The current version may not yet be capable of all the functions mentioned in this manual.
 As with other computer programs, it is also not possible for the manufacturer to thoroughly test this software with all the numerous possible applications.
+Installing new software versions later can add new functions or correct recognized errors.